marrlab/DomainLab/docs/doc_benchmark.md

 ### Hyperparameter sampling
-The package offers the option to randomly sample hyperparameters from different distribution.
+The package offers the option to randomly sample hyperparameters from different distributions.
 An example can be found in [demo_hyperparameter_sampling.yml](https://github.com/marrlab/DomainLab/blob/master/examples/yaml/demo_hyperparameter_sampling.yml).
 We offer two sampling techniques, random hyperparameter sampling and grid search.
 Each technique offers the following distributions to sample from:
 - `categorical` distribution type: a list of valid values for a hyperparameter can be specified
 - `uniform` and `loguniform` distribution.
-The user must define the following for each
+The user must define the following for each hyperparameter (mandatory):
-hyperparameter:
-  - `mean`: mean of normal distribution
+  - `mean`: mean of normal distribution (float)
-  - `std`: standard deviation of normal distribution
+  - `std`: standard deviation of normal distribution (float >= 0)
 - `normal` and `lognormal`distribution.
-The user must define the following for each hyperparameter:
+The user must define the following for each hyperparameter (mandatory):
   - `min`: lower bound for samples (int)
   - `max`: upper bound for samples (int)
-  - `step`: "step-size" of grid starting from lower bound.
+    - `step`: "step-size" (float) of grid starting from lower bound.
 Only points lying on the grid can be sampled. `0` means that each real number represents a grid point and thus, can be sampled.

 ### Constraints